reduxjs/react-redux/website/versioned_docs/version-7.2/using-react-redux/accessing-store.md

 However, there may be certain use cases where you may need to customize how the store and state are propagated to connected components, or access the store directly.
 Here are some examples of how to do this.

+## Using the `useStore` Hook

+The [`useStore` hook](../api/hooks.md#useStore) returns the current store instance from the default `ReactReduxContext`.
+If you truly need to access the store, this is the recommended approach.

 ## Understanding Context Usage

 Internally, React Redux uses [React's "context" feature](https://reactjs.org/docs/context.html) to make the